 What Are Composite Fillings?

 Composite fillings are made to best match the shade of the tooth being restored, making them the preferred choice for front teeth.
 Composite fillings are a type of resin made from a combination of acrylic plastics, glass or quartz, and special coloring agents to match the teeth.
 New advances make composite fillings as strong and durable as traditional amalgam.
-While this type of filling takes more skill for the dentist to use when restoring a tooth that has been decayed or damage, there are several benefits with the final results.
+While this type of filling takes more skill for the dentist to use when restoring a tooth that has been decayed or damaged, there are several benefits with the final results.

 Composite versus Amalgam Fillings